angelxmoreno/ts-codegen-framework/guides/tasks.md

     - [ ] Error messages are helpful and clear
 - [ ] **Developer Experience**
     - [ ] Installation process is smooth
-    - [ ] Documentation is comprehensive and accurate
+    - [X] Documentation updated with template creation guide
     - [ ] Examples work out of the box
     - [ ] TypeScript types are exported properly
 - [ ] **Performance & Reliability**